rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 ### ObjectRocket DBaaS Service Block benefits

-As a key benefit, the ObjectRocket BaaS Service Block gives your team their time back by removing the burden of planning, provisioning, administering, and supporting databases.
+As a key benefit, the ObjectRocket DBaaS Service Block gives your team their time back by removing the burden of planning, provisioning, administering, and supporting databases.
 However, DBaaS provides so many more benefits, including: